eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 All attestations can be described to have the following elements:

-- **Attribute schema** defines the structure, logical organisation, type and namespace(s) of the attested attributes as well as additional information such as information about the attestation, its issuer, the verification mechanisms, the underlying identity assurance, the Trust Framework to which the properties are related, and the proof of possession by the legitimate User.
+- An **attribute schema** defines the structure, logical organisation, type and unique identifier of all attributes in the attestation, as well as additional information such as information about the attestation, its issuer, the verification mechanisms, the underlying identity assurance, the Trust Framework to which the properties are related, and the proof of possession by the legitimate User.

-- **Data formats** define the way data in an attestation is formatted, e.g. its character sets, encoding and serialisation.
+- The **attribute format** defines the way an attributes in an attestation is formatted, e.g. its character set, encoding, allowed values, and serialisation.

 - **Proof mechanisms** define the methods used to secure the attestations for integrity, authenticity, and support of selective disclosure.

 There are only a few suitable standardised formats for releasing electronic attestations of attributes currently available.
 These are:

 1. The ISO/IEC 18013-5 standard defines an attribute schema, data format and proof mechanisms for mDL-s, which can be used also with other attribute schemas, see [ISO/IEC 18013-5].